maikeulb/flaskuniversity/README.md

 Go to http://localhost:5000 and visit one of the above endpoints
 ```

-Otherwise, go to config.py and point the PostgreSQL and Elasticsearch variables
+Otherwise, go to `config.py` and point the PostgreSQL variable
-so that they point to your server URI's, set the FLASK_APP env variable to
+so that they point to your server URI, set the `FLASK_APP` env variable to
-landmarks.py, and pip install the requirements.
+flaskuniversity.py, and pip install the requirements.

 After all that has been taken care of,
 ```